jburrows82/llmcord/README.md

 - If a response was enhanced by grounding, a "Show Sources" button will appear below the message.
 - Clicking "Show Sources" reveals the search queries the model used and the web sources it consulted to generate the response.

+### Persistent Chat History
+- **SQLite Database:** All conversation turns, including user messages, bot responses, attached images (URLs), and **fetched content from YouTube, Reddit, general URLs, and Google Lens**, are stored in a local SQLite database (`llmcord_history.db`).
+- **Restart Resilience:** This ensures that the full context of a conversation, including the content retrieved from external sources, is maintained even if the bot is restarted.
+When you reply to a message, the bot loads the necessary history from the database to continue the conversation accurately.

 ### And more:
 - Supports image attachments when using a vision model (like gpt-4.1, claude-3, gemini-flash, llama-4, etc.)
 - Supports text file attachments (.txt, .py, .c, etc.)